Search the website

 Breast Cancer

-The ESSO Training Pathway in Breast Cancer Surgery, developed in cooperation with BRESO, is designed to equip surgeons with advanced, evidence-based skills and practices in breast cancer surgery, including oncoplastic techniques, robotic surgery, and localisation methods.
+The ESSO Training Pathway in Breast Cancer Surgery, developed in collaboration with the European Breast Surgical Oncology Certification (BRESO), is designed to equip surgeons with advanced, evidence-based competencies in breast cancer surgery.
+The Pathway offers participants the opportunity to further develop their expertise in oncoplastic techniques, robotic surgery, and localisation methods.

 What's included